From the classic Sidecar to a few modern twists, the stunning brandy cocktails are incredible.

 7. Brandy Daisy

-Even so, it’s still tasty, ice-cold, and super simple to make, taking only 5 minutes.
+Even so, it’s tasty, ice-cold, and super simple to make!

 10. Vieux Carre

-The vieux carre, or “old square,” is a 2-minute, booze-forward cocktail that’s good for any occasion.
+The Vieux Carre (old square) is a two-minute, booze-forward cocktail that’s good for any occasion.

 This tartly sweet, citrusy drink is an ideal after-dinner drink for when you want something strong and sweet.

-It contains an ounce each of white rum, cognac, and triple sec.
+It contains an ounce each of white rum, Cognac, and Triple Sec, so it’s very grown-up.

-There’s also a dash of lemon juice and a lemon peel garnish.
+And there’s also a dash of lemon juice and a lemon peel garnish for a pleasant citrus aroma.

-It’s a bubbly, robust cocktail that looks elegant enough for any party or formal occasion.
+Plus, it’s a bubbly, robust cocktail that’s simple but elegant enough for any party or formal occasion.

 13. Brandy Cobbler